Zoro-6191/disCOD/README.md

 - Supports custom plugins
 - Easy to understand and edit config
 - Players can `!link` their b3 id to disCOD and can have most commands operated via Discord
+- Players need to link their account to have auto kill-based promotion
 - Preinstalled plugin includes [Screenshot Uploading Plugin](https://user-images.githubusercontent.com/52291201/148685552-e16c55d8-68fd-4866-830b-90e2138546e4.png)